athomasq/athomasq.github.io/navigation/stream.md

 * Growth is probably linear and will plateau soon

-(To be fair, VCs are also talking their book on this: from their point of view, it's much better to meet a startup that's reliant on paid acquisition, because it means the startup is reliant on external funding, which means the VC has a job.
+(To be fair, VCs are also talking their book on this: from their point of view, it's much better to meet a startup that's reliant on paid acquisition, because it means the startup is reliant on external funding, which in turn means the VC has a job.
 But that doesn't mean the above critiques are invalid.)

 Of course, the opposite problem is worse: you're spending a lot on sales & marketing, but growth is an uphill struggle.